 There were rumors in the 1999 / 2000 that the Russians would provide finance and engineering to built this line.
 Since then, nothing happened.

 Bursa is Turkey fifth largest city and the most industrial area after Istanbul.
-A railway link to the Istanbul Ankara line would open large freight and passengers traffic opportunities.
+Local business are pushing for a railway.
+This railway to the Istanbul Ankara line would open large freight and passengers traffic opportunities.

 This project is the cousin of the above mentioned and would reach Bursa from the west rather than the east.
 It would provide a connection to Izmir.
 This project was mentioned in the 1998 master plan of TCDD, but dropped since then.
 Indeed, this project brings no advantage when compared to the above-mentioned Bursa Bözüyük, even for the connection to Izmir.

 The current line to the Iran border has a gap between Tatvan and Van, which is filled by a ferry service across the Van Lake.
 The Tatvan -Van line is part of most of the railway master plan drawn up for Anatolia since the 1900.
 It is on TCDD projection maps since the 1930's but could never be done due to a poor operating ratio.
 It has to be noted that this 240 km line would present some major engineering difficulties since it has to go across the mountains.

 Its building was rumored again when cross border service with Iran resumed in March 2000.
 Iran itself has a pro-rail policy and has built lately many lines, both domestic and international in order to win international traffic from central Asia.
 However, the Tatvan - Van is currently not financed.